qwaneu/qwaneu.github.io/privacy.md

 ### The finer print

-The personal information we collect is used by the partners in QWAN - Piecemeal Growth, Westgeest Consultancy and Living Software Ltd - only for the following purposes:
+The personal information we collect is used by the [partners in QWAN](/about) - _Piecemeal Growth_, _Westgeest Consultancy_ and _Living Software Ltd_ - only for the following purposes:

 - coming to an agreement with you about projects and training courses,
 - delivering projects and training courses for you,